JPIAMRTRIUMPH/MicrobialGenomics/_episodes/10_Introduction_study.md

 $ ls
 ~~~
 You can see your readfiles in this folder.

+### How to get the nanopore read files if you use your own data.
+Not for this course.

 If you take this course on your own, on your own server, you have to make an appropriate folder for your read files and get them from the minknow run folder.